golang/go/src/runtime/HACKING.md

 details are printed before `throw` using `print` or `println` and the messages are prefixed with "runtime:".

+For unrecoverable errors where user code is expected to be at fault for the failure (such as racing map writes), use `fatal`.

 For runtime error debugging, it's useful to run with `GOTRACEBACK=system` or `GOTRACEBACK=crash`.